p-carter/cscplots/README.md

 analysis.
 This will assist in finding transcription driving the tumours that the cell populations are sampled from, e.g. drug resistance, immune evasion, and other molecular features underlying tumour evolution and hardiness.

-The idea behind **cscplots** is to provide a set of functions that can be used together within R to create a pipeline that takes as input an expression matrix, and through successive steps identify and then analyses cancer stem cells.
-Three demonstration pipelines are provided in tutorials 1, 2 and 3, to familiarise the use with the steps necessary, and the additional code that is used to join the analysis and plotting together in the necessary way.
+The idea behind **cscplots** is to provide a set of functions that can be used together within R to create a pipeline that takes as input an expression matrix, and through successive steps identifies and then examines preferential expression cancer stem cells.
+Three demonstration pipelines are provided in tutorials 1, 2 and 3, to familiarise the user with the steps necessary, and the additional code that is used to join the analysis and plotting together in the necessary way.

 ### Getting Started